Did you think that breastfeeding would make the baby weight fly off? Are you still waiting for it to happen? You aren’t alone.

 Why Breastfeeding Helps Some Women Lose Weight

 Your body uses the calories you eat, plus your stored fat cells, to produce the milk that feeds your baby (source).
-The using up of stored fat cells is what can lead to weight loss.
+The utilization of stored fat cells is what can lead to weight loss.
 This can occur even if you’re eating extra calories for breastfeeding.

 Why You Might Not Be Losing Weight

-You might think you’re doing something wrong since everyone seems to believe that breastfeeding should be melting away the pounds.
-However, there are some real reasons why it may not be working for you.
+You might think that you’re doing something wrong, since everyone seems to think breastfeeding should be melting away the pounds.
+There are some real reasons, however, why it may not be working for you.

 1. Your Hormones

 Hormones are extremely active while you’re pregnant, and they’re still active when breastfeeding.
 During this time, prolactin is the catalyst for most of the changes in your body.

 The level of prolactin increases throughout your pregnancy until it’s 10 to 20 times higher than normal.
 Prolactin is the hormone that tells your body to make milk (source).
 It will also increase your appetite.

 This increase may cause you to eat more calories than are needed for milk production.
 Those extra calories could cause you to gain weight, instead of losing it.